zoloz-pte-ltd/zoloz-integration-examples/basic/idrecognize-api/README.md

+# ZOLOZ IdRecognize API

-# An example of recognize document image with ZOLOZ IdRecognize API
+This is an example of recognizing document image with ZOLOZ IdRecognize API

 ## Build
 ### Prequisites